 As a capability system, EROS is object-based.
-In consequence, EWS is an "object server," and requests are performed by synchronously invoking operating system protected capabilities.
+In consequence, EWS is an "object server." and requests are performed by synchronously invoking operating-system protected capabilities.
 It has become conventional to speak of a server that responds to interprocess procedure calls in this fashion as an "RPC Server."
 We emphasize that all interprocess communications in EWS are local remote procedure calls [5].
-The EROS capability invocation mechanism [29] provides a high-performance transport for such invocations.
+The EROS capability invocation mechanism [24] provides a high-performance transport for such invocations.
 For reasons that will become clear below, the synchrony of these invocations is not a bottleneck to display performance.

 The EWS display server does not directly implement remote connection or cryptographic transport layer protection.
 Both are cleanly separable functions that have generic utility for many applications.
-There is no reason that the display system should duplicate this function when it can be satisfactorily implemented in a separably assurable component.
+There is no reason that the display system should duplicate this function when it can be satisfactorily implemented in a seperably assurable component.
 Cox et al. [6] propose a compelling architecture for separating transport security and key management from applications.

-The display server also omits authentication functionality.
-In a capability system posession of a capability is a necessary and sufficient proof of authority to perform the operations invokable through that capability.
-In the context of EWS, a client either possesses a Session capability or they do not, and distribution of capabilities is a separable problem.
+The display server also eschews authentication functionality.
+A client either possesses an EWS ClientSession capability or they do not.
 User accounts are created with an initial desktop session that can be detached and reattached by the login subsystem.
 Responsibility for subsession creation initially lies with the user's primary "shell."
-In a multilevel secure system, this shell would be a trusted application have responsibility for creating compartments and associating security labels with the subordinate Session capabilities that it grants to applications within these compartments.
+In a multilevel secure system, this shell would be a trusted application have responsibility for creating compartments and associating security labels with the subordinate ClientSession capabilities that it grants to applications within these compartments.